Kevin487/project-crew/writing/proposal.md

 ## Description of the Tasks that You Will Complete

 The task we will complete will be to accept a string of text that we will then encrypt and turn into a cypher.
 Once the text has been encrypted and turned into a cypher we will then take that cypher and decrypt it back into a readable string.
 This will be done by using a scanner to scan the inputted string into the code.
 Once the message has been inputted into the code using the scanner we will then use a hex string to create a cypher.
 We will then store the cypher and run it back through a hex string in order to get the message back.
+We will also use a key generator in order to add another layer of security and allow each of us to encrypt and decrypt messages across computers.
+We will also implement doubling experiments in order to evaluate the efficiency of the code.

 ## Detailed Plan for Your Team to Complete the Project